-Hochlaf and Franklin's (2021, p.3) representative survey of UK mothers provides further evidence of this impact.
-They found that 46% of respondents were unable to extend their working hours, 30% had to reduce their working hours, 34% were unable to take a potential job, while 15% had to leave work altogether, all due to childcare access and affordability problems.
+Hochlaf and Franklin's (2021) representative survey of UK mothers provides further evidence of this impact.
+They found that 46 per cent of respondents were unable to extend their working hours, 30 per cent had to reduce their working hours, 34 per cent were unable to take a potential job, and 15 per cent had to leave work altogether, all due to childcare access and affordability problems.
 This equated to 4.5 million UK mothers facing employment barriers.
-Another representative survey of working parents with children under five reported 11% of partnered mothers and 13% of single mothers had left their job for these reasons (Fawcett Society, 2023).
+Another representative survey of working parents with children under five reported 11 per cent of partnered mothers and 13 per cent of single mothers had left their jobs for these reasons (Fawcett Society, 2023).

-An analysis of longitudinal data by Niewenhuis (2022, p.
-808), examined the interplay of both active labour market policies and childcare in 30 OECD member states, including Korea and the UK, over 33 years.
+An analysis of longitudinal data by Niewenhuis (2022), p.
+808) examined the interplay of both active labour market policies and childcare in 30 OECD member states, including Korea and the UK, over 33 years.
 He cautiously concluded that large investments in both childcare and active labour market policies are not only associated with the highest rates of maternal labour market participation but also with diminishing returns in economic value.

 The concept of active social policy was also employed by Bonoli (2013) in a comparative study of the application of an active labour market and new childcare policies across seven European countries between the mid-nineties of the 20th century and the first decade of the 21st.
 At this point, parental labour market participation became a key social policy objective (Bonoli, 2013), whereas overall this was a time of welfare state retrenchment.
-Bonoli's research focussed only on European case studies, but a similar dynamic may be at work in Korea according to a more recent study (Hwang et al., 2022).
+Bonoli's research focussed only on European case studies, but a similar dynamic may be at work in Korea, according to a more recent study (Hwang et al., 2022).